 After you’ve set Diablo 3 to run in Windows 7 compatibility mode, you’ll have to repeat the same steps for Diablo 3 Launcher as well.

 Few users claim that you can fix Diablo 3 black screen issues simply by turning on Vsync.
 To do that, just follow these steps:

-- Go to Documents folder and open Diablo 3 folder.
-You should see D3Prefs file available.
+- Go to the Documents folder and open Diablo 3 folder.
+You should see the D3Prefs file available.
 Open it.

-- Locate Vsync line and change it from 0 to 1.
+- Locate the Vsync line and change it from 0 to 1.

 - Save changes and start the game again.

 Few users reported that deleting atiumd64.dll and atiumdag.dll files from Diablo 3 directory has fixed black screen issues for them.

 Just to be safe, make sure to make copies of these files and save them somewhere safe, in case you need them.